-Less than a year from now, the number of new bitcoins being mined each day will halve.
+This month, the number of new bitcoins being mined each day will halve.
 Here we look at the history of the halvening and how it could affect the price of bitcoin in the future.

 How are bitcoins produced?

-Less than a year from now, the number of new bitcoins being mined each day will halve.
+In the coming weeks, the number of new bitcoins being mined each day will halve.
 To understand why the halvening is so important, you first need to understand how bitcoins enter circulation.

 Through a process known as mining, powerful computers attempt computational problems.
 When these problems are solved, blocks full of transactions get added to the bitcoin blockchain.